 High Holy Days

 Special services are held at the synagogue and in the mornings of Rosh Hashanah and Yom Kippur there a choice between a family service, including activities to engage our younger members, or a more formal service, beautifully accompanied by our wonderful members’ choir.
-We also offer a creche at these services.

 At the eve of Rosh Hashanah, we hold a 20-minute Sephardi-style seder where we enjoy fruits and other symbolic foods and a chavurah (shared meal).